callidaria/stroemungsabriss/README.md

 - loading feedback screen
 - dynamic world loading
 - store "macro" savestate pattern
+- particle emission & management system
 - finding all FIXMEs, TODOs & DEPRECATEDs in source code and show in ccb console by path
-- store "macro" savestate pattern
 - automatic compilation of all files using the originally updated source

 ### optimizations: